stackbit-projects/marvelous-mango-fe221/content/pages/about.md

 ## Credentials

-I have a BA in English Literature and an MBA in Marketing from the University of California.
+I have a developer in English Literature and an MBA in Marketing from the University of California.
 I am also a certified campaign manager in all the major PPC platforms, and a staff writer in several industry publications.

 My 20 years of experience have taught me to effectively identify the audience for which I write, and explain complex concepts in a friendly and non-intimidating way.